 The Immigration Museum is a special building and inside it looks and feels different from home or school.
 Some rooms might be big or small.
 Some rooms might be dark or bright.

 I will hear lots of different sounds at the Immigration Museum.
-I might hear music, people talking, animal noises, or ocean sounds.
+I might hear music, people talking or animal noises.

 If I don’t like being in an area, I will tell an adult and we can leave the area together.
 Some areas I will enjoy more than others and that is okay.

 Many people visit the Immigration Museum and many people work there too.
 If I get lost, a museum staff member can help me.
-They wear tags on green straps around their necks.
+They wear tags on coloured straps around their necks.

 When I want to eat, I can use the chairs near the cafe, or go to the Atrium with glass walls, or go outside to the courtyard.
 I do not eat in the rest of the museum.